 Or, perhaps it’s a matter of consciously introducing more face-to-face bonding rituals into your family routine.
 Ideas range from a weekly board game or charades night, regular hikes, cooking together or dancing in the kitchen for no reason at all.

 You could also consider a digital detox.
-This can be as minor as simply banning smartphones from everyone’s bedrooms when they sleep or as brave as banning screens for a whole weekend.
+This can be as minor as simply banning smartphones from everyone’s bedrooms when they sleep.
+Or, you can progress to a braver move: banning screens for a whole weekend.
 For more ideas, visit The Digital Detox Every Family Should Do.